hvag/blog/terraform.md

 I open my eyes.
 I'm standing in, a void.
 Not darkness, light, like a completely clean sheet of paper.
 A cube, a sphere, a cloud, unknown, the edges are unseen, they extend beyond.

 I need something.
 I need my own space within the space.
 A VPC.

+* Open a terminal session
+* Create a new working directory to contain the Terraform files.
+Oh, wait a minute.
+No, let's set up a GitHub repository, we're going to want to share and have version control.
+I create a new GitHub repository tf-demo, it's Public and Initialized with a README.
+Note to self, **do not add any 'secrets' to this repo**.